CLIMATE SUMMIT: COP24

 At the forthcoming Katowice Climate Summit the results of this technical stage will serve as the basis for developing the political phase of the Talanoa Dialogue, which will be headed up by high-level government representatives.
 COP24, which will be held in Poland, will be key when it comes to designing the instruments that enable the climatic goals to be tackled and met effectively and efficiently.

-The next few months are going to be decisive in combating climate change.
-Among the most important milestones of the climate agenda, the following are especially significant:
+September 2018 was a decesive month in combating climate change.
+Among the most important appointments of the climate agenda, the following are specially significant:

 - Round of negotiations in Bangkok (September 4-9): an additional technical meeting organised to make further progress as regards the details of the implementation rules for the Paris Agreement (transparency, climate contributions review, inter-country cooperation instruments, etc.).
-This meeting will be of key importance as regards counting on an agreement at the Katowice Climate Summit in December 2018.
+This meeting is the key to count on an agreement at the Katowice Climate Summit in December 2018.

-- Global Climate Action Summit (September 12-14): to be held in San Francisco, this new Summit will be a shop window for the climate actions being performed by states, cities and companies from all over the world.
+- Global Climate Action Summit (September 12-14): it was held in San Francisco, this Summit was a shop window for the climate actions being performed by states, cities and companies from all over the world.

 - New York Climate Week (September 24-30): a new opportunity, now within the context of the meeting of the United Nations General Assembly in New York, to show the advances made by the main players involved in combating global warming and climate change.